 Bar Cabinet in Japanese black lacquer, 19th century

-Cabinet-bar in black lacquer from Japan made in the early 19th century, opening with two door panels on six drawers ad two small leaves facade.
+Cabinet-bar in black lacquer from Japan made at the end of the 18th century or in the early 19th century, opening with two door panels on six drawers ad two small leaves facade.

 The face is in reality a flap veneered with the original six drawers front.
 It opens on an inside covered with mirors and having two glass shelves.
 This modification was probably made around the end of the 19th century – early 20th century.